dubotics/robocrisp/README.md

 	the glue required for low-level hardware control is outside its scope.

+## Compiling

+To compile RoboCRISP, you'll need CMake, the "cross-platform Makefile generator" installed.
+We strongly recommend using a separate build directory for compiling, since it keeps the build files contained.

+On GNU/Linux machines, the following commands will generate the build files and build defined targets.
+(Be sure to replace `/path/to/robocrisp` with the directory in which you found _this_ file!)

+    cd /path/to/robocrisp
+    mkdir build && cd build
+    cmake .. && make

 ## Documentation

 Documentation is [or will be, if it's the last thing I do...] provided in Markdown format inside